Planeshifter/Planeshifter/README.md

 <!-- <quote> -->

-Stepping out of our comfort zone is often the only way to achieve progress.
-As John Shedd said: "A ship in harbor is safe, but that’s not what ships are for".
-We must take chances and explore new horizons if we want to grow and succeed.
+Our actions speak louder than words.
+As Abraham Lincoln said: "Example is not the main thing in influencing other people; it's the only thing."
+We need to set a good example if we want to be successful in our endeavors.
+We should strive to be role models who inspire and motivate others.

 <!-- </quote> -->